LMBScott/motor_angles_msg/README.md

 # A Low-Cost Teleoperable Surgical Robot with a Macro-Micro Structure for Open-Source Research
-ROS messsage definition.
+ROS message definition used by the control node of a prototype continuum manipulator to set or define motor angles.
 The repository for the main control package can be found here: https://github.com/LMBScott/ls_thesis/

 ## Installation
 1. Follow the installation instructions found in the main repository.